Family of transgender woman who died at Rikers Island says she should not have been there

 Mayor Bill de Blasio promised a transparent investigation of Polanco's death.

-"I just want folks in the trans community to know that we are as a city committed to getting it right and to having a respectful city, and this is one that we need to get all the facts on.
+"I just want folks in the trans community to know that we are as a city committed to getting it right and to having a respectful city, and this is one that we need to get all the facts on."

 Hundreds of people joined Polanco's family for a rally in Lower Manhattan on Monday to mourn her passing and demand justice.